📄 Problem-Based SRS

 🚀 Quick Start for Engineers

-/cp # Start with Customer Problems
+/customer-problems # Start with Customer Problems

-/glance # Create Software Glance
+/software-glance # Create Software Glance

-/cn # Generate Customer Needs
+/customer-needs # Generate Customer Needs

-/vision # Build Software Vision
+/software-vision # Build Software Vision

-/fr # Specify Functional Requirements
+/functional-requirements # Specify Functional Requirements

-/zigzag # Validate traceability
+/zigzag-validator # Validate traceability

-/srs-coordinator # Full methodology orchestration
+/problem-based-srs # Full methodology orchestration

 Using with Any AI Agent (Universal)